 Leading companies know that diversity, equity, and inclusion bring tremendous value to their organization.
-Jumpstart hosted a conversation with professionals on Diversity, Equity & Inclusion teams from VMware, Square, Adobe, and PDT Partners.
-Steven Huang, Jumpstart's Diversity & Inclusion Advisor, led the discussion with our panelists: Jewelle Brown, Anjali Malipatil, Ira Hughley III, Carita Marrow.
+Canvas hosted a conversation with professionals on Diversity, Equity & Inclusion teams from VMware, Square, Adobe, and PDT Partners.
+Steven Huang, Canvas's Diversity & Inclusion Advisor, led the discussion with our panelists: Jewelle Brown, Anjali Malipatil, Ira Hughley III, Carita Marrow.
 They spoke about the importance of their work and its impact on their organizations' hiring practices as well as the daily lives of their employees.

 Here's a sneak peek of what they covered in the webinar.

 Question from the audience

 What sort of resistance have you seen for Diversity & Inclusion (D&I) efforts?
 And how have you addressed those kinds of resistance to D&I initiatives being important and being put in place?

 I don't get active resistance.
 I get lots of misinformation that people have.
 And a lot of the work of a D&I person is to dispel myths that people have.
 For example, I've heard things like, "We love all these D&I initiatives, but we can't afford to lower the bar."
 And that's probably the one that really grinds my gears.
 What I would say to that person is that "By excluding a lot of deserving, underestimated talent, you have already lowered the bar.
 The jokes on you.
 If you're not considering a really diverse candidate pool, you've already lowered the bar."
 D&I is about raising the bar, changing that notion, and dispelling that myth.

 Diversity & Inclusion Talent Program Manager @ Adobe